• About

 About

-New York Said, a multi-disciplinary project with a mission to document and preserve the “the writing on the wall” hidden in plain sight throughout the five boroughs.
+New York Said is a multi-disciplinary archive with a mission to document and preserve the "writing on the wall" hidden in plain sight throughout the five boroughs and sometimes beyond.

 Newsletter